Public Worship: The Heavenly Pattern

 For a fuller understanding of the eternal significance of the Pattern God showed Moses, you can study Hebrews chapters 8-10.
 Here is a highly condensed version:

 - … Moses was warned when he was about to build the tabernacle: “See to it that you make everything according to the pattern shown you on the mountain.”
-But the ministry Jesus has received is as superior to theirs …
+But the ministry Jesus has received is superior to the Wilderness Tabernacle.

 - This is an illustration for the present time… For Christ did not enter a man-made sanctuary that was only a copy of the true one; he entered heaven itself, now to appear for us in God’s presence.
 The law is only a shadow of the good things that are coming-not the realities themselves.